PrincetonCS-UCA/intro-lab-website/content/blog/sub-swap-marketplace.md

 | 6 | 32 |
 | 7+ | 30 |

-Every semester, users receive 400 points, plus any unused credits from prior semesters.
+Every semester, users receive 400 credits, plus any unused credits from prior semesters.
 Your credit count is displayed in the navigation bar.

 ## How to create a request